 In terms of timing, you should not be overanxious to settle your claim because you need the money.
 The insurance company knows that people want to settle and may make you a lowball settlement offer to see what you will accept.
 Your Illinois car accident lawyer can advise you as to what is a fair settlement amount.
 Insurance companies are known to take advantage of parties who do not have legal representation since they have superior knowledge when it comes to the value of your claim.

-How much does it cost to hire a personal injury lawyer to represent me in a lawsuit in Illinois when I have been injured in an accident?
+How much does it cost to hire a Chicago auto accident lawyer to represent me in a lawsuit in Illinois when I have been injured in an accident?

-You will pay nothing out of your pocket and your personal injury lawyer is only paid if you recover money for your injuries.
+You will pay nothing out of your pocket and your auto Chicago accident lawyer is only paid if you recover money for your injuries.

 Unlike other lawyers, an attorney in a personal injury case is not paid on an hourly basis but is compensated as a percentage of your settlement.
 Typically, a lawyer will charge roughly one-third of your financial recovery as their fee.
 Your financial recovery is defined as either your settlement or jury award.
 Many lawyers will charge a slightly higher percentage if your case goes to trial because it is more of an investment of time and effort on their part.
 Your lawyer will not want to spend a great deal of time on a case if they do not think that there is at least a good chance that you will receive money because it means they will be working uncompensated time.